 Management and security of personal information

-If we have contacted you by email or text message, you can use the unsubscribe function in that email or text message to notify us that you do not want to receive further information via that channel.
+If we have contacted you by email, you can use the unsubscribe function in that email or to notify us that you do not want to receive further information.

 We can change the types of communications you receive, or stop all communication from us.
 Please allow 28 days for your request to be processed and your preferences to take effect.